Kiranjith83/SA/SA.md

     - Dont want customers to directly access object and use OAI.
   - Configured under Origin and Origin group and restrict with the identity created as OAI.
   - The S3 bucket behind the CloudFront will get policy only for Origin access identity.
 Make sure that if any other statements were in place.
-# CloudFront Signed URLs or Cookies and S3 Signed URLS.
+# CloudFront Signed URLs and Signed Cookies.
+- Signed URLs
+  - If individual file access needs control, then signed URL.
--
+- Signed Cookies.
+  - If individual needs access to more services then Signed Cookies are used.

 # EFS